junchaoIU/junchaoIU/README.md

 - 📫 if you have any question, please feel free to contact with my by my Email: wujunchaoIU@outlook.com
 <br/>

+### TODO_List
+- [X] python basic coding of distributed and socket
+- [ ] move the module of Youth subculture analysis alone from the pythonCenter
+- [ ] A SpringBoot example library as the scaffold for myself
+- [ ] develop the protegeAuto_tool
+- [ ] rebuild and repair the Canton-KG-React project

 <img align="left" src="https://github-readme-stats.vercel.app/api?username=junchaoIU&show_icons=true&theme=tokyonight" />

 ### 技术栈